 RACC Activities & Accomplishments

-Every year in March at its annual celebration of business, meeting of the membership and awards event, chamber leadership shares with its members, the business community and our Douglas County community as a whole, a recap of the chamber’s activities, undertakings and accomplishments for the past year.
-Following are some of the Roseburg Area Chamber’s highlights from 2024:
+Every year in March at its annual meeting of the membership and awards lunch, chamber celebrates our local business community.
+Chamber leadership shares with its members, the business community and our Douglas County community as a whole, a recap of the chamber’s activities, undertakings and accomplishments for the past year.
+Following are some of the Roseburg Area Chamber’s highlights from 2025:

-- Advocated for and in defense of our local business community under the chamber’s 2023-2024 Public Affairs & Legislative Agenda, specifically during the 2024 Oregon Legislative Session, submitting in testimony in opposition to anti-business legislation and in support of pro-business legislation.
+- Advocated in defense of our local business community under the chamber’s 2025-26 Public Affairs & Legislative Agenda, specifically during the 2025 Oregon Legislative Session, providing testimony in opposition to anti-business legislation and in support of pro-business legislation.

-- Provided membership with timely information, awareness and tools, during the 2024 Oregon legislative session and, particularly, during the No on Measure 118 campaign via newsletter articles, “Call to Action” and “Chamber News” emails, and membership meeting programs.
+- Supplied members with well-timed information, awareness and tools, during the 2025 Oregon legislative session via newsletter articles, “Call to Action” and “Chamber News” emails, and membership meeting programs.

-- Maintained the chamber’s financial stability.
+- Maintained organizational financial stability.
 Due to long-term conscientious management of chamber funds, including ensuring emergency operations reserves, the Roseburg Area Chamber of Commerce remains financially stable and secure during unstable economic times.

 - Represented the interests of business with government monitoring federal, state and local political activity, taking positions when appropriate.

-- Supported the city of Roseburg’s proposed Urban Growth Boundary land swap, recognizing our community’s workforce housing shortage and the need for buildable land for housing within the city limits.
+- Continued support for the city of Roseburg’s proposed Urban Growth Boundary land swap through the legislative session, recognizing our community’s workforce housing shortage and the need for buildable land for housing within the city limits.

 - Regular updates of chamber’s website and printed materials for the service to and promotion of members.

-- Continued to grow chamber communications, specifically its weekly “Chamber News” member email blasts, “Action Alerts”; produced six editions of Business Perspectives in addition to “Current News” page, online.
+- Chamber member communications expanded, specifically the weekly “Chamber News” member email blasts, “Action Alerts”; produced six editions of Business Perspectives in addition to “Current News” page, online.

-- Hosted the chamber’s 69th annual awards dinner and meeting of the membership presenting RACC’s small, medium and large business of the year awards, business innovative excellence honors and First Citizen recognitions for 2023.
+- Hosted the chamber’s 70th annual meeting of the membership and awards event presenting RACC’s small, medium and large business of the year awards and First Citizen recognitions for 2024 and Economic Forecast 2026 in November.
+Moving annual meeting of the membership and awards event to a lunch in 2026.

-- Member-benefit programs: Shop Chamber & Save discount program, member referrals, member groundbreakings/ ribbon cutting events.
+- Member-benefit programs: Shop Chamber & Save discount program, member referrals, member ribbon cuttings.

 - “Shop local” messaging; promoted “shop local” for Black Friday and “shop small” on Small Business Saturday and throughout the holiday season, during November and December.